 With the rise of eLearning, phones have also become teachers.
 And research shows that younger employees want to work for businesses that value their growth and even give them the tools necessary to do so.
 Employee turnover is expensive for employers and over a quarter of surveyed employees cite a lack of opportunities for growth as a key reason for leaving an employer.
 When it comes down to it, employees like to be offered training, but in-person training sessions are often seen as long, tedious and unproductive.
 Mobile learning allows users to take the training they want when they want it.
 Instead of having to plan their day around it, they can instead incorporate it into their routine seamlessly.
 The issue is that learning apps are competing with all of the other entertaining elements made available through smartphones.

 Enter the mighty nudge.
-In eLearning terms, a ‘nudge’ is exactly what it sounds like: it’s a gentle push delivered through email, text, or even through the learning software itself.
+In eLearning terms, a ‘nudge’ is exactly what it sounds like: it’s a gentle push delivered through email, text, or even through the free learning software itself.

 Let’s take a look at how to make sure nudges are effectively leveraged.